This post was last updated on March 6th, 2023.

 Research from Rand Fishkin (using a Jumpshot data set that I am frankly jealous of) showed that Google refers 57.8% of all traffic in the sample.

-Hiten Shah researched where blogs get their traffic.
-He looked at blogs with different levels of traffic to see which sources of traffic drove the most visitors – and how sources of traffic changed based on the size of the blog.
+Hiten Shah’s research on where blogs get their traffic sheds some light on that question.
+He looked at blogs with different levels of traffic to see which sources of traffic drove the most visitors—and how sources of traffic changed based on the size of the blog.

 - At fewer than 150k yearly visits, traffic sources were mixed